-Members also play very important role in the group.
-They should be serious in all aspects starting from discipline, making sure their contributions are on time, and following the group’s set rules.
+Members also play a very important role in the group.
+They should be serious in all aspects starting from discipline, making sure their contributions are on time and following the group’s set rules.
 They should always be engaging the officials of the group making sure they keep them on their toes.
 This is by keenly following all activities taking place within the group more so the financial ones.
 They should also come up with ideas worthy improving the group and be ready to adopt the ones worthy adopting.

 Lack of Discipline

 The groups that fail to survive and meet their objectives always have problems of discipline in their early stages of formation.
 This is a situation where you find some members are not following the set rules and regulations.
-For instance some will lag behind when it comes to contributions and others failing to attend meetings without reasons.
+For instance, some will lag behind when it comes to contributions and others failing to attend meetings without reasons.
 The group members because of their sympathy continue enduring with such rotten members who eventually end up destroying the group.

 Working Together Is The Key To Success

 Members Do Not Follow Set Rules